How to use Quick Parts to save frequently used text

 - Headers (with your firm's logo)

-Go ahead build your own personalised library of your most used legal content so you don’t have to waste anymore time those drafting legal documents.
+Go ahead build your own personalized library of your most used legal content so you don’t have to waste any more time those drafting legal documents.

-If you're looking for more Word time saving tips, take a look our post - How to create shortcuts for all your legal symbols.
+If you're looking for more Word time-saving tips, take a look at our post - How to create shortcuts for all your legal symbols.